Liverpool Maritime Mercantile City: Reactions

 The decision was met with condemnation from British government officials on various levels.
-Mayor of Liverpool Joanne Anderson described it as "incomprehensible" and stated that the World Heritage Site had benefitted from large investments which UNESCO had not appreciated.
+The then Mayor of Liverpool, Joanne Anderson, described it as "incomprehensible" and stated that the World Heritage Site had benefitted from large investments which UNESCO had not appreciated.
 She also added that the city would consider an appeal against the decision.
 Similarly, Steve Rotheram, leader of the Liverpool City Region, criticised the vote as being unreflective of the situation at the place, and added that places like Liverpool should not choose between heritage status and development.
 A spokesman for the UK government also expressed disappointment and said that Liverpool still deserved the World Heritage Status.

 Chris Capes, a representative of the Peel Group, which develops Liverpool Waters, insisted that despite delisting of Liverpool (which he considered very disappointing), regeneration and protection of the city's heritage could go together.
 Additionally, Michael Parkinson, a professor of the University of Liverpool who has worked on urban regeneration, wrote that Liverpool's docks were derelict and in need of revitalisation, and suggested that UNESCO employed double standards.
 He also cited an article which said that the heritage site with an area of 136 hectares and 380 buildings was probably too large.